chooklii/RustyRook/README.md

 # RustyRook-
 Chess Engine written in Rust

-pre go live todos:
+todos:

-- Order of Moves when Calculating!

--> Zugwiederholung -> Resolve with Trans Table Position Unique Key

-v2:
-- improve calculation/evaluation performance!
-- only calculate pins when rook/queen/bishop left
-- undo move for performance?
-- Rayon

-todo:
+-> Test Undo Moves for Performance
+-> Makes moves incremently by depth and use time given by user -> Test Move Ordering by Transposition Table
+-> Test Move Ordering by Takes first
+-> Repetition
+-> Test and Improve Evaluation

+todos later:
-Refactor Fields to prevent check to magic bitboards Refacotor Pinned Pieces
+-> Refactor Fields to prevent check to magic bitboards -> Refacotor Pinned Pieces
-Maybe Refactor Pawn EnPassant, but does not effect performance by much
+-> Maybe Refactor Pawn EnPassant, but does not effect performance by much -> Test Rayon

-f32 Evaluation -> u64???

-Problem:
-Order Moves
--> Go by Depth